ijsto/eslint-config/readme.md

 # Troubleshooting

 If you followed the steps, yet still cannot get ESLint to work, you can try deleting `/node_modules` and running `yarn` or `npm i` depending on which one you use.

+## **Contributing 💪🏼**

+Thank you for considering to contribute to this project.

+We are working on improving the contributing guidelines, for now, here is current TODO list:

+- [ ] Handle workspaces (see TODO:s in `index.js` file)
+- [ ] Create `CONTRIBUTING.md` file with guidelines